yodrew/darkroomretreat/manuscript/introduction.md

 How did all this begin?

-My parents were far out.
-They taught me what they knew of philosophy, health, and design.
-I worshiped them, taking it all more seriously than they intended.
-My intense older brother was as big a force in my life as they.
-We had some problems.
-Other [____*influences*____](http://darkroomretreat.com/about/bibliography-influences/) and [____*people*____](http://darkroomretreat.com/about/acknowledgments/) smoothed things out a little.
+My parents were thinkers and somewhat unconventional.
+They taught me about philosophy, health, design, and music.
+I took all of it more seriously than they expected.
+They were distant.
+My intense older brother became as big a force in my life as they.
+For me, our house was more training camp than home.
+Other [____*influences*____](http://darkroomretreat.com/about/bibliography-influences/) and [____*people*____](http://darkroomretreat.com/about/acknowledgments/) helped smooth it out.

+I felt awed by life at 2, happy at 3.
+School started and a part of me died.
+About halfway through, I read _The Dark Is Rising_ series by Susan Cooper.
+It impressed me.
+Later came _Do You Really Need Eyeglasses?_, which introduced me to palming.
+My father's hero, Frank Lloyd Wright, showed me a future without school.

 By age 15, I felt morose and alienated.
-But something from childhood stirred in me.
-Slumped in front of the TV one day, one of the tiny people living inside it mentioned the importance of loving oneself and being happy.
-It was perfect timing.
-If my mood was the Death Star, this advice was Luke Skywalker's photon torpedo.
+But something from childhood was stirring in me.
+One day, I was slumped in front of the TV.
+One of the tiny people living inside it mentioned the importance of loving oneself and being happy.
+The timing was perfect.
+My mood was like the Death Star and this advice was Luke Skywalker's photon torpedo.

 In a moment, I was overcome by [____rapture____](http://darkroomretreat.com/darkness-conjecture/rapture): sublime joy in apprehending our perfect, beautiful universe.
 I had felt it at 3 and 4 years old.
 Now it was bigger.
-This perspective and feeling lasted three months solid.
+This perspective and feeling lasted three months.
 When they faded, so did my previous interests.
 More than anything, I wanted to understand the cause of joy.
-I wanted it back. [____Living out____](http://warmlite.com) of a [____backpack____](http://mchalepacks.com), I independently investigated this mystery for 21 years, experimenting with the elements of my legacy: philosophy, health, and design.
+I wanted it back.

+I finished high school.
+Barely.
+I started [____living out____](http://warmlite.com) of a [____backpack____](http://mchalepacks.com).
+For 21 years, I independently investigated this mystery for 21 years.
+I experimented with the elements of my legacy: philosophy, health, and design.
 Toward the end of this period, I did my first darkroom retreats.
 Soon after, in late 2008, the answer came:

 >_A slight increase of vital energy from adolescence had caused a temporary, partial restoration of my damaged psychic integrity, revealing an enrapturing universe.
 So a massive increase from profound rest in darkness would cause permanent and complete restoration._

 With this breakthrough, my search ended.
-Application of my discovery began.
-I and 25 clients have tried it.
+Testing of my discovery began.
+I and 28 clients have tried it.
 Their results echoed my early ones.

 Over the course of my 25 retreats of 2--7 days, noticeable restoration of my psychic integrity and function has occurred.
 My body's scent has improved.
 I regained some access to my long-buried sexuality.
 From one retreat, I woke up feeling like an adult for the first time in 41 years; this feeling has not changed.
 Alongside my childish panic in the face of challenges, an adult now thinks through them.
 In retreat, symptoms of fibro-myalgia dissipate.
 Flexibility returns.
 I wake up _just knowing_ things that have always mystified me and feeling resolved about issues that have frustrated me for decades.
 Insomnia, exhaustion, and suicidal thoughts and feelings evaporate.
 Clarity, energy, relaxedness, even joy return for weeks at a time.
 Basic functioning lasts two months.
 All these came to me after going years at a time without them.

 Besides this supporting evidence, no data contradicting the basic idea has yet emerged.
 Interest in darkness is growing worldwide.
 I met an internationally recognized psychology professor with decades of experience as a flotation researcher.
 She unqualifiedly agrees with my theory and wants to do research with my exact method.
 Wherever I go, people are as struck as I am by the simple logic of this idea and want to try a retreat.